cmccandless/ExercismSolutions-csharp/scale-generator/README.md

 # Scale Generator

-Write a program that can generate musical scales, given a starting note and a set of intervals.

-Write a program that can generate musical scales.
-It should accept a tonic, or starting note, and a set of intervals.
-It should be able to output the notes in the given scale, starting with the tonic and following the specified interval pattern.
+Given a tonic, or starting note, and a set of intervals, generate the musical scale starting with the tonic and following the specified interval pattern.

-Scales in Western music are based on the chromatic (12-note) scale.This scale can be expressed as the following group of pitches:
+Scales in Western music are based on the chromatic (12-note) scale.
+This scale can be expressed as the following group of pitches:

 A, A#, B, C, C#, D, D#, E, F, F#, G, G#

-A given sharp note (indicated by a #), can also be expressed as the flat of the note above it (indicated by a b), so the chromatic scale can also be written like this:
+A given sharp note (indicated by a #) can also be expressed as the flat of the note above it (indicated by a b) so the chromatic scale can also be written like this:

 A, Bb, B, C, Db, D, Eb, E, F, Gb, G, Ab